-I do not collect antique clocks with radium dials.
+I avoid clocks with radium dials.
 Since radium has a half-life of hundreds of years even old radium dials are very hazardous.
 If working on a clock with a radium dial care should be taken to prevent the inhalation or ingestion of flakes or dust which may contain radioactive materials.
 In the past several years radium dials have largely been replaced by phosphorescent – or occasionally tritium-based light sources.

 I took the back cover off and found an inscription indicating that it was last serviced in 1955.
 The markings are unusual because alarm clocks rarely see servicing and once they stop they are simply discarded or used as paper weights.

 That LaSalle may have run great at one time but not now.
-When I pick it up I can hear it ticking but once set it down it abruptly stops.
-The only good news is that the strike side works as it should.
-A thorough cleaning is surely required.
+I can hear it ticking but once set down it abruptly stops.
+A thorough cleaning is required.